evakathie/ux-portfolio/projects/conscious-choice-platform.md

 <p><strong>Goal:</strong> Assess if users could find the sustainability score while browsing for a product.</p>
 <p><strong>Results:</strong>
 <ul>
-  <li>Version A: Participants found the product page easily but often overlooked the score in the product summary.</li>
+  <li>Version A: Participants found the product page easily, but often overlooked the score in the product summary.</li>
   <li>Version B: Most users missed the sustainability score entirely and navigated directly to the retailer’s page.</li>
 </ul>
 </p>